 Once the morel mushrooms are perfectly seared add a pat of butter to the pan and mix well.
 You could finish them off with chopped fresh herbs or a splash of lemon, apple cider vinegar or wine.

 Image via Black Girl Chef Whites

 Here is a great recipe for ribeye steak and morel mushrooms in red wine sauce.

 How To Cook Morel Mushrooms: A Tasty Stuffing

 Just like button mushrooms or porcinis, morel mushrooms can be diced and added to just about any filling or stuffing.

-In this wonderful Vietnamese recipe morel mushrooms are mixed with carrots, bean sprouts, chicken, pork and rice noodles to make a savory stuffing for pan-fried squid.
+In this wonderful Vietnamese recipe morel mushrooms are mixed with carrots, bean sprouts, chicken, pork and rice noodles to make a savoury stuffing for pan-fried squid.

 How To Cook Morel Mushrooms: Tips for Frying

 Morel mushrooms may be left whole when frying.
-This helps the breading stick to them and results in gorgeous golden cones of flavor.
+This helps the breadcrumbs stick to them and results in gorgeous golden cones of flavour.

 To fry morel mushrooms: